-Conjunctivitis or pink eye is the inflammation of the conjunctiva, the eye membrane covering the eyeball.
+Conjunctivitis or pink eye in toddlers is the inflammation of the conjunctiva, the eye membrane covering the eyeball.
 The eyes may appear reddish or pinkish due to inflammation of tiny blood vessels in the conjunctiva.

 The toddler may also get red or pink eyes due to other eye conditions that may affect vision.
 You may consult a pediatrician if the symptoms do not improve within 12 to 24 hours of home care.